akihikodaki/dts/test_plans/iavf_fdir_test_plan.rst

 3. pf trigger vf reset::

-    ip link set enp134s0f0 vf 0 mac 00:11:22:33:44:56
+    ip link set enp134s0f0 vf 1 mac 00:11:22:33:44:56

 4. testpmd shows::

-    Port 0: reset event
+    Port 1: reset event

    then vf reset::

-    port stop 0
+    port stop 1
-    port reset 0
+    port reset 1
-    port start 0
+    port start 1

    the port can be stop/reset/start normally without error message.

-5. destroy rule 0 of vf0, report error, but no core dump. destroy rule 0 of vf1 successfully. send matched packet to vf0, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected by RSS without FDIR matched ID.
+5. check there is not rule listed on vf1. destroy rule 0 of vf0 successfully. send matched packet to vf0, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected by RSS without FDIR matched ID.

-6. create rule 0 on port 0 again, the rule can be created successfully. send matched packet to port 0, the packet can be redirected to queue 5 with FDIR matched ID=0x0.
+6. create rule 1 on port 1 again, the rule can be created successfully. send matched packet to port 1, the packet can be redirected to queue 5 with FDIR matched ID=0x0.

 7. quit and relaunch testpmd, then create same rules successfully.